Neuroscience in Mediation and Negotiation

 $119 for Members | $219 for Nonmembers

 Small Law Firm: $69 for Members

-Members who are Recent Law Graduates, Newly Admitted Lawyers In-House/Corporate Counsel, Judges (and their staff), or attorneys that practice within the Government, Academic or Not-for-Profit sectors attend this program for free.
+Members who are Law Students, Recent Law Graduates, Newly Admitted Lawyers (admitted for the first time in any state or country 2019-2021), In-House/Corporate Counsel, Judges, or attorneys that practice within the Government, Academic or Not-for-Profit sectors attend this program for free.

 New York: 2.5 Professional Practice